PCOS Root Causes: Functional Testing & Hormone Balance

 How can functional testing support a personalised approach to PCOS?

 Functional testing does not diagnose PCOS, but it may help identify physiological patterns that influence symptom severity and metabolic health.
-Tests such as comprehensive hormone panels can provide insight into cortisol rhythms, androgen activity, and hormone metabolism.
+Tests such as the DUTCH Complete hormone panel can provide insight into cortisol rhythms, androgen activity, and hormone metabolism.
 When interpreted alongside clinical assessment, these findings may help guide individualised nutrition, lifestyle, and support strategies.

 Can PCOS symptoms improve without medication?